compose-spec/compose-spec/09-secrets.md

     name: "${CERTIFICATE_KEY}"
 ```

-If `external` is set to `true` and secret configuration has other but `name` attributes set, considering resource is
-not managed by compose lifecycle, Compose implementations SHOULD reject the Compose file as invalid.
+If `external` is set to `true`, all other attributes apart from `name` are irrelevant.
+If Compose detects any other attribute, it SHOULD reject the Compose file as invalid.

-Compose file needs to explicitly grant access to the secrets to relevant services in the application.
+The Compose file needs to explicitly grant access to the secrets to relevant services in the application.

 ## Additional resources: